onecompiler/cheatsheets/nodejs.md

 });
 ```

-## 5. How to connect to mongodb using mongoose
+## 5. Connect with mongodb using mongoose

 ```javascript
 const mongoose = require('mongoose');